Quick answer

 The UK government has introduced several changes to inheritance tax laws, including adjustments to reliefs and exemptions.

-One key update is the revision of Business Relief, which allows business owners to pass on their business assets with reduced or eliminated inheritance tax.
+One key update is the revision of Business Relief, which allows business owners to pass on their business assets with reduced inheritance tax.

 - Changes to the definition of “business assets” eligible for relief